eclipse-edc/Connector/docs/architecture-principles.md

 4. Only throw an exception when there is no remediation possible, i.e. the exception is fatal.
 Do not throw an exception if an operation can be retried.

 ##III.
 Simplicity
-1. Avoid layers of indirection when they are not needed.
+1. Avoid layers of indirection when they are not needed (e.g. "pass-through methods").
 2. Do not overload the use of handlers (not in the OO method overloading sense).

 ###IV.
 Testing